Sukkot: Hoshana Rabbah (Great Supplication)

 The seventh day of Sukkot is known as Hoshana Rabbah (Great Supplication).
 This day is marked by a special synagogue service in which seven circuits are made by worshippers holding their Four Species, reciting additional prayers.
 In addition, a bundle of five willow branches is beaten on the ground.

 Shemini Atzeret and Simchat Torah

 The holiday immediately following Sukkot is known as Shemini Atzeret (lit.
 "Eighth [Day] of Assembly").
 Shemini Atzeret is usually viewed as a separate holiday.
-In the Diaspora a second additional holiday, Simchat Torah ("Joy of the Torah"), is celebrated.
+In the diaspora a second additional holiday, Simchat Torah ("Joy of the Torah"), is celebrated.
 In the Land of Israel, Simchat Torah is celebrated on Shemini Atzeret.
 On Shemini Atzeret people leave their sukkah and eat their meals inside the house.
 Outside the Land of Israel, many eat in the sukkah without making the blessing.
 The sukkah is not used on Simchat Torah.

+Symbolism of the holiday

+Protection

+The symbolism of protection embedded in Sukkot finds its initial expression in the historical context of the Israelite exodus from Egypt, emphasizing the Divine watchfulness over the Jewish people even during their lowest spiritual state.
+The command to reside in the temporary sukkah for seven days is intended so that future generations know that God sheltered His people when they departed Egypt.

+The sukkah structure itself serves as a crucial component of the protective symbolism, particularly in relation to the harvest season.
+During the precarious period when the harvest is still in the field and vulnerable to natural threats like frost, flooding, and heat, the need for Divine protection is easily recognized.
+However, once the fruits and grain are safely brought indoors, there is a risk that the farmer will lose awareness of God’s constant involvement.
+To counteract this shift, Jews are commanded to forsake their solid, permanent residence and reside in the temporary sukkah.
+Unlike a house with a solid roof, a hut with a flimsy roof, through which the wind wafts and the stars are visible, forces the resident to be fully cognizant of God’s Divine protection.